gregdumb/gregbrisebois/src/content/projects/christmas-light-show.md

 date: "2017-12-01"
 tags: ["raspberry pi", "frontend", "web"]
 image: "../img/showeditor.png"
+featured: true
+summary: Light show synced to music, running on a Raspberry Pi with a self-hosted web control interface and show editor
 ---

 The show runs on a Raspberry Pi and utilizes 8 channels.
 The project consisted of two parts: an editor to create the shows, and a player.